kdoore/1335GitBook/beginshape_-_vertex_shapes/sept-23-code.md

 Final Code for Project 1:

-In the code below, I have omitted code for determining how size and color are determined for shapes rendered the positive region of the canvas.
-Determine the Positive region code ( it is similar to the negative region, except that mouseX will range from balancePoint to width ( mouseX range: 0 ,balancePoint for Negative Region).
+In the code below, I have omitted code to setup the positive region's gradients for size and color for shapes rendered the positive region.

+You must determine the code for Positive region. ( it is similar to the negative region, except that mouseX will range from balancePoint to width ( mouseX range: 0 ,balancePoint for Negative Region).

 ```java